eskur/ttrpg-public/cypher/homebrew.md

 | 3 to 4 | 5                   |
 | 4 to 5 | 6                   |
 | 5 to 6 | 6                   |

+In addition to the current options for advancement, characters may buy mutations as advancements.
+See [Character Creation](https://github.com/eskur/ttrpg-public/blob/master/cypher/character-creation.md)

 ## Tasks
 *Let it Ride*: You may not reroll a task **unless**: you spend 1SP, the situation changes, or you use a different approach.
 Additionally, a task can be attempted a maximum of three times.